shirkocurek/ACP/README.md

-# Create a README.md file again with the provided markdown content
-readme_content = """# Academic College Planner (C#/.NET MAUI application)
+# The Academic College Planner (C#/.NET MAUI application)

-Student-friendly academic tracker for **terms, courses, and assessments** with due-date setting, local notifications, and note-sharing—built with .NET MAUI and SQLite.
+Student-friendly academic tracker for **terms, courses, and assessments** with due-date setting, local notifications, and note-sharing built with .NET MAUI and SQLite.

 > **Why it exists:** The Academic College Planner* puts everything in one reliable mobile app with clean CRUD functionality, date pickers, and reminders that use the device OS.